unscrumb/unscrumb/README.md

-👋 Hi, I’m @AntarctikFoxx
+Hi, I’m Foxx.
-👀 I’m interested in coding, making absolute messes and gaming.
+I’m interested in coding, making absolute messes and gaming.
-🌱 I’m currently learning python and probably java.
+I’m currently learning discord.js with node.
-💞️ If anyone wants to to a collab you can ask me!
-📫 You can grab me at https://discord.gg/QketwK76s8, and my username is the same there (AntarctikFoxx#5107)

 <!---
 AntarctikFoxx/AntarctikFoxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.